In December 1980, a 1729.06-meter (63:01) print of was censored by 3.70-meters (00:08) for an R-rating.

 Walerian Borowczyk’s THE BEAST (1975) also had problems with the Australian Censorship Board.

 This film has never had problems with the Australian censors.
-It is included because the distributor released a censored print.
+It is included because the distributor chose to submit a censored version to the Classification Board.